MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/rate-limit.md

 >[!NOTE]
 > Message splitting at the service level results in higher than expected requests per second (RPS).
 If you are concerned about approaching the limits, you must implement the [backoff strategy](#backoff-example).
 The values provided in this section are for estimation only.

 The per bot per thread limit controls the traffic that a bot is allowed to generate on a single conversation.
-A conversation here is 1:1 between bot and user, a group-chat, or a channel in a team.
+A conversation here is 1:1 between bot and user, a group chat, or a channel in a team.

 The following table provides the per bot per thread limits: